Can your child afford to go to college? The answer is yes, but you need to carefully plan together how to pay for it. Remember:

 Loans must be paid back with interest, but some college loans, especially ones that come from the federal government, have very good terms.
 Generally, students are responsible for paying back federal college loans, but parents can take out a PLUS loan, which won't be their child's responsibility.
 If you choose the loan wisely, borrowing for college can be a good investment.

 You and your child can also look for outside scholarships.
 These are certainly worth applying for—but in most cases, the majority of a student's financial aid comes from grants, scholarships, and loans from the state or federal government or from the college.
-That means your priority is to fill out the Federal Application for Federal Student Aid (FAFSA), state and college financial aid applications, and the CSS Profile, if required.
+That means your priority is to fill out the Free Application for Federal Student Aid (FAFSA), state and college financial aid applications, and the CSS Profile, if required.

 Start learning about financial aid now—what it is, where it comes from, how to apply for it, and how much you might get.